|

 Biomedicine Management Partners, Inc. and formerly of Hoffman La Roche) has

 noted that all drug therapy is currently based on 500 molecular targets.
-Target in a drug screening context often means drug target.

 See also target (hybridization).
 Narrower terms: disease targets, gene target, tractable